hmemcpy/hmemcpy.com/source/_posts/2012-09-08-boot-to-desktop-in-windows-8-an-in-depth-analysis.md

 title: 'Boot to desktop in Windows 8: An in-depth analysis'
 date: 2012-09-08T20:40:30+00:00
 ---
 One of the most controversial decisions Microsoft made with regards to Windows 8 was the removal of the *classic* Start Menu, and replacing it with the new <strike>Metro</strike>Start screen.
-Furthermore, Microsoft made it impossible to go immediately to the desktop upon login in Windows 8 &ndash; it must be done via the new Start screen too.
+Furthermore, Microsoft made it impossible to go immediately to the desktop upon login in Windows 8 - it must be done via the new Start screen too.

 <!-- more -->